Print Friendly

 Introduction

-In K’iche’ location and existence are referenced with the existential particle (k’o) and other words derived from it.
-Its range of meanings include “to have”, “to exist” and “to be.”
+In K’iche’, the positional k’o and other words derived from it refer to location and existence.
+Its range of meanings include “to have,” “to exist,” and “to be.”

 TZIJONIKText